Cult with No Name: Other work

 In addition to their studio albums, the band have contributed music to two comedic stage productions at the Edinburgh Fringe Festival, Moz and the Meal and Bored Stiff, and provide all the music for the popular true crime 'Murder Mile' podcast from the same writer, Michael Buchanan-Dunne.
 The band have frequently collaborated with minimal techno artist Doudou Malicious for his Multi-Vitamins label.
 Erik Stein has also acted in several short films made by electronic music pioneer John Foxx as well as the 2011 short film Sonus produced by Ridley Scott Associates and Gustav (2012), which was on display at Bletchley Park.
 Stills of Stein appear in the artwork for Foxx's 'London Overgrown' and 'The Marvellous Notebook' albums.

 In 2016, Erik Stein contributed lead vocals on two tracks for Blitz nightclub founder and DJ Rusty Egan's solo album 'Welcome to the Dancefloor', which additionally features Peter Hook (New Order), Midge Ure (Ultravox!) and Tony Hadley (Spandau Ballet).
 He also sings lead vocals on a subsequent Rusty Egan single 'I Thought I Could Never Love Again' with guests Chris Payne (musician) (ex-Gary Numan) and saxophonist Gary Barnacle.
+The song featured on Egan's 2025 album 'Romantic', with 2 other tracks that feature CWNN alongside Wolfgang Fluer and Zaine Griff ('Visions of You'), and Andy Mackay of Roxy Music ('Best Friend').

 In 2020, Stein released the digital EP 'Textbooks for Tomorrow', a collaboration with Belgian musician and producer Jean-Marc Lederman (The Weathermen (band), The The, Fad Gadget) and released under the name 'Lederman * Stein'.

 As a journalist, Stein was the former music editor for Wound Magazine and Glass Magazine.
 He has written liner notes for a number of album releases, including Oui 3, and the score for the Netflix Requiem (TV series) composed by Dominik Scherrer and Natasha Khan aka Bat for Lashes.
 He co-wrote a chapter on Duesseldorf with Rudi Esch for the book Electronic Cities - Music, Policies and Space in the 21st Century, published by Palgrave Macmillan.

 CWNN's music has been described as difficult to categorise.
 However, they been compared to Roxy Music, Tuxedomoon, the Pet Shop Boys, Colin Newman, Nits, David Sylvian, and Scott Walker, amongst others.
 As well as performing in the UK, the band has performed in the US and Europe.
 The band were nominated for the UK's Exposure Music Awards in 2011.